 For more than ten centuries, the British Isles and all of Western Europe were in a fundamental communion of faith with the Christian East in spite of the occasional incidents and quarrels which can be found in all families.
-However, at the schism of East and West, much of the western liturgical and spiritual tradition was lost from the Orthodox Church.
-Yet, small pockets of western Orthodoxy continued for some centuries in parts of Italy and even on Mount Athos.
+However, after the 11th-century schism of the West, much of the western liturgical and spiritual tradition was lost from the Orthodox Church.
+Yet, small pockets of Western Orthodoxy continued for some centuries in parts of Italy and even on Mount Athos.
 Then followed a long separation (approximately eight centuries), when each side gradually lost much knowledge of the other.

-The Russian emigration of the start of the twentieth century was a reminder for the West of the existence of Orthodoxy, that is to say, of a Christianity close to its origins.
-The West also witnessed the desire by certain westerners to rediscover this Church of the first millennium, this ancient Church, in its living and applied faith, in the splendours of its western liturgy and in its capacity for freedom in God, cleared of the accretions and sediments deposited by the centuries and by the rationalising spirit over the last millennium.
+The Russian emigration of the start of the twentieth century was a reminder for the West of the existence of Orthodoxy, that is to say, of Christianity in its original form.
+Many in the West experienced the desire to rediscover this Church of the first millennium, this ancient, Apostolic Church, in its living and applied faith, in the splendours of its western liturgy and in its capacity for freedom in God, cleared of the excesses and distortions that developed after the West went into schism, and which were heightened at the Reformation.
 This encounter brought about the resurgence of Western Orthodoxy, and is where the story of our particular church begins.

 We are not the first Orthodox Christians to live out our faith in a western way in the modern age.
-Yet, our particular place in this unfolding history begins in the 1930s, when the torch was taken up, with the help of Father Lev (Gillet), by Father Irénée (Winnaert), a former Old Catholic bishop who brought his flock under the protection of the Russian Orthodox Church, where, by a formal decree of the Holy Synod of Russia they were received into the Orthodox Church, renamed the Western Orthodox Church, and given permission to retain their Western liturgical forms of worship, prayer, and spirituality.
+Yet, our particular place in this unfolding history begins in the 1930s, when the torch was taken up, with the help of Father Lev (Gillet), by Father Irenaeus (Winnaert, later St Irenaeus of Paris), a former Old Catholic bishop who brought his flock under the protection of the Russian Orthodox Church, where, by a formal decree of the Holy Synod of Russia they were received into the Orthodox Church, renamed the Western Orthodox Church, and given permission to retain their Western liturgical forms of worship, prayer, and spirituality.

-Initially, Fr Irénée's group continued their use of the Roman rite as they had in their Old Catholic days, with very minor amendments to bring it in line with Orthodox doctrine.
-However, in 1946, work commenced to restore, insofar as was possible, a rite of Gallican tradition.
+Initially, Fr Irenaeus's group continued their use of the Roman rite as they had in their Old Catholic days, with very minor amendments to bring it in line with Orthodox doctrine.
+However, soon afterwards, work commenced to restore, insofar as was possible, a rite of Gallican tradition.

-Eugraph was ordained a priest in 1937, to find that his first liturgical celebration would be the funeral of Fr Irénée, who fell asleep in the Lord having lived to see his church received into Orthodoxy in the previous year.
+Eugraph was ordained a priest in 1937, to find that his first liturgical celebration would be the funeral of Fr Irenaeus, who fell asleep in the Lord having lived to see his flock received into Orthodoxy only weeks earlier.
 Fr Eugraph was now charged with leading the fledgling Western Orthodox Church, and it was during this time that he started work on researching the ancient Gallican rite of the Mass in the hope of restoring it for modern-day use, as an authentic local expression of the Orthodox Faith.
 For this, he relied on the detailed descriptions of the worship of 6th-century Paris in the letters attributed to St Germanus, as well as the liturgical books of rites closely related to the Gallican Rite.

 Sadly, after nearly two decades, differences among the clergy about the forms of worship to be used, along with jealousy at the news that the Patriarch of Moscow intended to have Father Eugraph consecrated as bishop for the Western Orthodox Church, provided the fertile soil needed for those opposed to the Western Rite to plant seeds of discord.
 Accusations of impropriety were brought against Father Eugraph, who, without investigation, was removed from his position of dean for the Western Rite churches early in 1953.
 When an investigation later that same year revealed the accusations to be unfounded, it was too late.
 Upset by the treatment he had received, Father Eugraph had resigned from the Moscow Patriarchate, and all of the parishes and the majority of the clergy of the Western Orthodox Church had left with him.